 |Typical applications received||The School of Welsh typically receives 100 applications.|

-|Typical A level offer||ABB.
-Three A-Level subjects, generally including a B in a modern foreign language for beginners or B in German for the advanced pathway.
+|Typical A level offer||BBB.
+Three A-Level subjects including Welsh and generally including a B in a modern foreign language for the German beginners pathway or B in German for the advanced pathway.
 Exceptions can be made according to personal circumstances.
 Two AS subjects may be considered in lieu of a third A-Level.|

 |Typical Welsh Baccalaureate offer||Grade A in the Core and grades BB at GCE A-level.|